-INTRODUCTION
+1. INTRODUCTION

-Planning agencies are increasingly moving towards the development and deployment of tourbased and activity-based microsimulation models of travel demand as the complexity of transportation planning questions they must address becomes greater (1).
+Planning agencies are increasingly moving towards the development and deployment of tourbased and activity-based microsimulation models of travel demand as the complexity of transportation planning questions they must address becomes greater (Vovsha and Bradley, 2006).
 Activity-based microsimulation model systems are capable of simulating the activity-travel patterns of each individual in a region's population, essentially replicating a day in the life of a human.
-The model systems include a series of submodels or components that are sensitive to a host of socioeconomic, land use, accessibility, and cost variables, thus providing the ability to assess the impacts of a wide range of travel demand management strategies and land use policies (2).
-The Southern California Association of Governments (SCAG) embarked on a multi-year effort to develop a comprehensive continuous-time activity-based microsimulation model system so that impacts of alternative policy and land use scenarios could be accurately assessed in response to the mandates of California Senate Bill 375 (3).
+The model systems include a series of submodels or components that are sensitive to a host of socio-economic, land use, accessibility, and cost variables, thus providing the ability to assess the impacts of a wide range of travel demand management strategies and land use policies (Shiftan and Suhrbier, 2002).
+The Southern California Association of Governments (SCAG) embarked on a multi-year effort to develop a comprehensive continuous-time activity-based microsimulation model system so that impacts of alternative policy and land use scenarios could be accurately assessed in response to the mandates of California Senate Bill 375 (SCAG, 2010).

-The Comprehensive Econometric Microsimulator of Daily Activity Patterns (CEMDAP) serves as the core engine of the activity-based model system being implemented in SCAG (4).
-The overall model system, dubbed SimAGENT (Simulator of Activities, Greenhouse Emissions, Networks, and Travel), includes CEMDAP tied together with a series of additional model components needed to generate inputs for CEMDAP as well as process outputs from CEMDAP (5).
-The key model components that provide inputs to CEMDAP constitute the focus of this paper.
+The Comprehensive Econometric Microsimulator of Daily Activity Patterns (CEMDAP) serves as the core engine of the activity-based model system being implemented in SCAG (Bhat et al, 2004).
+The overall model system, dubbed SimAGENT (Simulator of Activities, Greenhouse Emissions, Networks, and Travel), includes CEMDAP tied together with a series of additional model components needed to generate inputs for CEMDAP as well as process outputs from CEMDAP (Goulias et al, 2011).
+The key model components that provide inputs to CEMDAP constitute the focus of this chapter.

-Virtually all activity-based travel microsimulation model systems require a complete synthetic population for the model region so that the activity-travel patterns of individual travelers can be simulated through the day (6).
+Virtually all activity-based travel microsimulation model systems require a complete synthetic population for the model region so that the activity-travel patterns of individual travelers can be simulated through the day (Bowman, 2009).
+The output of an activity-based model system is a series of travel records for each and every individual in the population.
 As micro data on the actual population is not available, it is necessary to generate a synthetic population of individuals and households such that the distributions of socio-economic and demographic attributes in the synthesized population match known true population distributions (usually available from a census database).
-There is an increasingly rich body of literature devoted to synthetic population generation, and although refinements continue to be made and variations in underlying algorithms do exist, the overall process for generating a synthetic population is quite well-established (7).
+There is an increasingly rich body of literature devoted to synthetic population generation, and although refinements continue to be made and variations in underlying algorithms do exist, the overall process for generating a synthetic population is quite well-established (Beckman et al, 1996; Guo and Bhat, 2004; Arentze et al, 2007; Pritchard and Miller, 2009; Auld and Mohammadian, 2010; Mueller and Axhausen, 2011).